 There is little else we can promise in terms of equality & empowerment if we cannot assure women a world free of domestic violence.
-And if one in three women face violence in their lifetimes, this impacts their performance in the workplace, costing employers and the overall economy… particularly when women lose their jobs and are unable to reintegrate into the working world.
+If one in three women face violence in their lifetimes, this impacts their performance in the workplace, costing employers and the overall economy, particularly when women lose their jobs and are unable to reintegrate into the working world.

 Economic independence is the basis for gender equality

-When starting Led by HER, we knew that women subject to violence are often dependent… and this dependence can be anything from financial, emotional, and physical.
-We have worked, over the last six years, on mobilising the entrepreneurial ecosystem in Paris to help women who have suffered from violence rebuild their professional lives.
-And through our work, we have observed that even if violence occurs in the personal sphere, it nevertheless impacts a woman’s career trajectory and life.
+When starting Led by HER, we knew that women subject to violence are often dependent, and this dependence can be anything from financial to emotional, to physical.
+We have worked, over the last six years, on mobilising the entrepreneurial ecosystem in Paris to help women who have suffered from violence to rebuild their professional lives.
+Through our work, we have observed that even if violence occurs in the personal sphere, it nevertheless impacts a woman’s career trajectory and life.